Criminal Lunatics (Ireland) Act 1838

 The Criminal Lunatics (Ireland) Act 1838 (1 & 2 Vict. c.
-27) was an Act of Parliament in the United Kingdom, signed into law on 11 June 1838.
+27) was an act of Parliament in the United Kingdom, signed into law on 11 June 1838.
 It was one of the Lunacy (Ireland) Acts 1821 to 1890.

 Provisions

-The Act provided that when a person was detained under circumstances suggesting that they were of deranged mind and had the intention of committing a crime, then two justices were empowered to call in a physician to examine the suspect.
-If the physician determined that the person was a "dangerous lunatic" he could be committed to gaol, until either discharged by order of two justices or removed to a lunatic asylum by order of the Lord Lieutenant.
+The act provided that when a person was detained under circumstances suggesting that they were of deranged mind and had the intention of committing a crime, then two justices were empowered to call in a physician to examine the suspect.
+If the physician determined that the person was a "dangerous lunatic" he could be committed to jail, until either discharged by order of two justices or removed to a lunatic asylum by order of the Lord Lieutenant.

 Role of Lord Lieutenant

 The Lord Lieutenant was given the power to direct persons under a sentence of imprisonment or transportation be placed in a lunatic asylum, to remain there until certified of sound mind by two physicians, when the Lord Lieutenant could direct their removal.
 Additionally, he was given a similar power in regard to persons committed for trial.